 The Doberdor is a cross between a Labrador Retriever and a Doberman.
-These are big, powerful dogs that can grow to weigh up to 100 pounds when full-grown.
-Doberdors are a mix that need lots of exercise to keep them fit and healthy.
+These big, powerful dogs can weigh up to 100 pounds when full-grown.
+Doberdors are a mix that needs lots of exercise to keep them fit and healthy.
 Again, you’ll need a spacious home with a large backyard or garden to comfortably accommodate one of these dogs.

 Generally good with other dogs and children, the Doberdor is a friendly pup that’s easy to train.
 The breed is also very alert and makes a superb watchdog.
 Doberdors usually have a short coat that sheds seasonally and requires brushing once or twice a week to keep it clean and tidy.

-The Doberdor is a pretty healthy breed that has a lifespan of up to 12 years.
-However, hip and elbow dysplasia can be seen in both parent breeds, so be sure to ask the breeder to show you proof that your puppy’s parents have been health screened for these conditions.
+The Doberdor is a pretty healthy breed with a lifespan of up to 12 years.
+There are some health concerns to be aware of.
+Hip and elbow dysplasia can be seen in both parent breeds, so be sure to ask the breeder to show you proof that your puppy’s parents have been health screened for these conditions.

 Breeds: Labrador Retriever & German Shepherd

 The German Sheprador is a mix between the Labrador Retriever and the German Shepherd.
-This is truly a breed that’s super-impressive in the popularity stakes; the Labrador Retriever is #1 on the AKC charts, and the German Shepherd is right behind at #2!
+This is truly a breed that’s super-impressive in the popularity stakes; the Labrador Retriever is #1 on the American Kennel Club’s (AKC) popularity charts, and the German Shepherd is close behind in the number four spot.